AEFeinstein/Super-2024-Swadge-FW/docs/EMULATOR.md

 is because it is unable to write to the `nvs.json` file in the current directory.

+## Simulated ESPNOW Networking

+The Swadge Emulator is capable of simulating the wireless ESPNOW connection between two swadges.
+This functionality is enabled automatically by simply running two swadge emulator programs at the same time.
+For best results, you should start each Swadge Emulator from a different directory, to avoid potential corruption caused by two instances attempting to save data to the same `nvs.json` file at the same time.

+**Note**: This functionality only supports local connections between two Swadge Emulators running on the same machine.
+Networking between Swadge Emulators running on different machines is not supported at this time.

 ## MIDI Instructions

 The Swadge Emulator includes MIDI support, which simulates the USB-MIDI behavior of the real Swadge